L2G/timezone-ii/README.md

     <td><tt>['timezone']['use_symlink']</tt></td>
     <td>Boolean</td>
     <td>whether to use a symlink into the tzdata tree rather than make a copy
-    of the appropriate timezone data file (linux-generic recipe only)</td>
+    of the appropriate timezone data file (amazon and linux-generic recipes only)</td>
     <td>false</td>
   </tr>
 </table>